 465 Huntington Ave.

-An oasis of green, the Emerald Necklace is a series of nine parks covering 1,100 acres, designed in the late 19th century by one of the nation’s foremost landscape architects, Frederick Law Olmsted, who also designed New York City’s Central Park.
-Olmsted designed the parks, which are linked by parkways and waterways, to provide a respite from urban living for people of all classes.
+An oasis of green, the Emerald Necklace is a series of nine parks covering 1,100 acres, created in the late 19th century by one of the nation’s foremost landscape architects, Frederick Law Olmsted, who was also responsible for New York City’s Central Park.
+Olmsted designed the parks—which are linked by parkways and waterways—to provide a respite from urban living for people of all classes.
 The necklace begins at the Boston Common, winds through the Back Bay Fens (a former saltwater marsh in the Fenway), and ends at 527-acre Franklin Park, the city’s largest park.
 The Emerald Necklace has numerous walking trails and bike paths and various events throughout the year.
 More information and maps are available here.

 To Kenmore: Take any MBTA Green Line trolley to the Kenmore Square stop or walk down Comm Ave.
 To the Fenway: Take an MBTA Green Line D trolley to the Fenway stop.
 To Fenway Park: Walk down Brookline Avenue from Kenmore Square; the park is on your left.
 To the Museum of Fine Arts and the Isabella Stewart Gardner Museum: Take an MBTA Green Line E trolley to the MFA stop or the #39 bus from Copley Square to the Museum stop.

 November 15, 2019